 Many former students have federally guaranteed student loans.
 These loans are different from private student loans that the government doesn't guarantee, and from loans issued directly to the student by the federal government (direct loans).
 As of June 30, 2010, Congress stopped the guaranteed student loan program for newly issued loans.
 But many people are still paying on their federally guaranteed student loans that were issued before June 30, 2010, so they'll be around for a while.

-Under the guaranteed student loan program, private lenders (including Sallie Mae and commercial banks) issued student loans that were guaranteed by the federal government.
-Guaranteed loans are also called Federal Family Education Loans (FFEL).
+Under the guaranteed student loan program, private lenders like Sallie Mae and commercial banks issued student loans that the federal government guaranteed.
+Guaranteed loans are also called Federal Family Education Loans (FFELs).

 Here's how the "guarantee" works: If a borrower defaults on a guaranteed loan, the federal government pays the bank and takes over the loan.
 The federal government pays approximately 97% of the principal balance to the lender.
-At that point the federal government owns the loan and the right to collect payments on the loan.
+At that point, the federal government owns the loan and the right to collect payments on the loan.